This week’s blog post is written by Adrienne Shaw, an assistant professor in Temple University’s Department of Media Studies and Production.

 With the right collaborators, “many hands make light work”—that is, you can write more and faster than you could on your own, which is great when your tenure clock is ticking away.
 If you don’t have access to research assistants (RAs) at your institution but your collaborators do at theirs, you can do different sorts of projects than you might otherwise.
 You can access new or different funding streams and audiences for your work.
 You can work on topics and with methodologies that might not be central to your work but give your research a breadth that you wouldn’t be able to achieve on your own.
 And finally, you get to learn about other theories, methods, and topics (and as academics we like learning things, right?).

-Your friends can always give insight on your projects, conference buddies can talk out ideas with you, writing groups can help you feel like you are not the imposter you feel like, but not everyone is someone you should collaborate with.
+Your friends can always give insight on your projects, conference buddies can talk out ideas with you, writing groups can help you realize you are not the imposter you feel like, but not everyone is someone you should collaborate with.
 Collaboration necessitates a mutually beneficial experience.

 People have different work styles so if they are going to flake on some aspects of the project, are they adding value in other ways?
 Maybe they great at getting donations or identifying funding streams.
 They could be super competent at copyediting and formatting manuscripts.
 They might have an army of RAs who can grind out analyses.
 In general, they might have access to resources you don’t.